Anjela Peck Mescall

 Traces the history of one of the world’s most innovative film industries.
 Since the early 20th century, Japanese film makers have experimented with and improved upon cinema; their work has been influential not only in Japan but throughout the world.
 From the drama of early silent movies to anime, we’ll cover some of the “greatest hits” of Japanese film, whether widely popular or critically acclaimed.
 This exploration of cinema in Japan will offer both a new perspective on cinema itself as well as an opportunity to view the genre’s development in a specific cultural context.
 (Oral Presentations.)
 Prerequisite, Cinema and New Media Studies 120, Comparative Literature 120, Art History 120, any 200-level course in Asian studies or comparative literature, or consent of the instructor.
 No prior knowledge of Japanese history, language or film required.
 Mandatory screenings on Mondays.
 (Same as East Asian Languages and Literatures 356.)
 Omori.

 Marcel Proust’s "In Search of Lost Time" is often cited as the greatest Western novel, but because of its length—over 4000 pages in the standard English translation—it is seldom read.
 This course offers a rare chance to study the novel in its entirety, with particular attention to Proust’s understanding of time, his revolutionary views on sexuality, his narrative technique, and his ideas about the relationship between literature and the other arts.
-Prerequisite, 152 or consent of instructor.
-Open to first year students with consent of instructor only.
+Prerequisite, By consent of instructor.
 Maximum enrollment, 12.
-P Rabinowitz.

 550S Senior Project.